markfinger/python-webpack/README.md

 }
 ```

+Note: when calling `webpack`, you **must** specify the exact same context as defined in the `MANIFEST` setting.

+### Manifest keys

+Manifest keys are the paths to the config files.
+If you want to deploy your manifests to another environment,
+you will likely need to use relative paths in coordination with the `CONFIG_DIRS` setting.

-Because manifest keys are generated from hashes of the context objects, you **must** specify the exact same
+If have specified context for a config file, the keys are generated be appending a hash of the context to the
-context when you call `webpack` with `USE_MANIFEST` set to True.

-Note: the `HMR` setting is set to False when populating manifests.
-This prevents HMR runtimes from being
-injected into your bundles.
+path.
+Hence, you **must** specify the exact same context when calling `webpack`.

 Settings
 --------

 Settings can be defined by calling `webpack.conf.settings.configure` with keyword arguments matching
 the setting that you want to define.
-For example
+For example:

 ```python
 from webpack.conf import settings